radman13666/radman13666.github.io/_posts/2021-07-18-overpass3-hosting.markdown

 From the attempts, the credentials of the `paradox` customer were successful.

-Searching the directories on the FTP service, it was discovered that the files present were identical to those found on the web page's HTML source code.
-The /backup directory discovered earlier was also found here.
+Searching the directories on the FTP service, it was discovered that the files present were identical to those found in the web page's HTML source code.
+The `/backup` directory discovered earlier was also found here.

 ![ftp directory listing](/assets/thm/overpass3-hosting/5-3.png)